boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 # Network Slicing OAM

-   The deployment and maintenance of network slices with a network imply a set OAM functions ({{?RFC6291}}) to be deployed by the providers, e.g.:
+   The deployment and maintenance of slices within a network imply a set OAM functions ({{?RFC6291}}) to be deployed by the providers, e.g.:

    *  Providers should be able to execute OAM tasks on a per network slice basis.
 These tasks can cover the "full" slice within a domain or a portion of that slice (for troubleshooting purposes, for example).

-      For example, per-slice OAM tasks can consist in tracing resources that are bound to a given network slice, tracing resources that are invoked when forwarding a given flow bound to a given network slice, assessing whether flow isolation characteristics are in conformance with the network slice service requirements, or assessing the compliance of the allocated network slice resource against flow/ customer service requirements.
+      For example, per-slice OAM tasks can consist in (but not limited to):

+        - tracing resources that are bound to a given network slice,
+        - tracing resources that are invoked when forwarding a given flow bound to a given network slice,
+        - assessing whether flow isolation characteristics are in conformance with the network slice service requirements, or
+        - assessing the compliance of the allocated network slice resources against flow/ customer service requirements.

       {{?RFC7276}} provides an overview of available OAM tools.
 These technology-specific tools can be reused in the context of network slicing.
-Providers that deploy network slicing capabilities should be able to select whatever OAM technology- specific feature that would be address their needs.
+Providers that deploy network slicing capabilities should be able to select whatever OAM technology or specific feature that would address their needs.

       SFC OAM {{?I-D.ietf-sfc-oam-packet}} should also be supported for slices that make uses of service function chaining